vEnhance/web.evanchen.cc/input/mop.md

   - Exhibit D: the other staple (front)
   - Exhibit E: request for style points (denied)
   - Exhibit F: Table of contents
-- Krishna: "No, it's actually kind of hard.
-But yeah, it's trivial."
 - Mingyue: "Your hyperbola got you seven points.
 I don't get it, I thought you could only pass it through five."
 - Mingyue's [rap during talent show](/static/mop/CoBAUR-2024.txt)
+- Owen: "Life is not a mountain of pain but a valley of fun."
 - Raz: "The Schiffler point is the leader of the Libertarian party."
 - Richard: "I really don't like eigenvalues."
 - Ritwin: "When do you think the last time I did integral was?"<br>